PlexSheep/grrsmp/docs/specification.md

 ### 1.1 Terminology

-This document uses ABNF notation (RFC 5234) for data structure definitions.
+This document uses a mix of ABNF-like (RFC 5234) notation and Rust-like Pseudocode for structured definitions.
 Platform messages are defined using a simplified notation where:

 - `Name := { field: type, field: type }` defines structured data
 - `Name := VALUE1 | VALUE2` defines enumerated types
 - `Vec<Type>` represents arrays of the specified type
 - `Optional<Type>` represents nullable fields
+- `DateTime<TZ>` represents a time and date in the time zone `TZ`

+This structure is not clearly defined, but easier to read and understand than strict ABNF.

 ### 1.2 Design Principles